Dharshana2210/TNSDC---Generative--AI/README.md

-Rainfall Prediction Project
+## Rainfall Prediction Project
-Overview
+## Overview
 This project focuses on predicting rainfall based on various meteorological features.
 The dataset used contains information such as altitude, precipitation levels for different months, geographical coordinates, and more.

-Project Structure
+## Project Structure
-Rainfall.csv: Contains the dataset used for training and testing.
+# Rainfall.csv  : Contains the dataset used for training and testing.
-Rainfall_Prediction.ipynb: Jupyter Notebook containing the code for data preprocessing, exploration, model building, and evaluation.
+# Rainfall_Prediction.ipynb: Jupyter Notebook containing the code for data preprocessing, exploration, model building, and evaluation.
-README.md: This file providing an overview of the project.
+# README.md: This file providing an overview of the project.
-Requirements
+## Requirements
 To run the code in Rainfall_Prediction.ipynb, the following Python libraries are required:

 pandas